 What is fanfiction?

 This site is dedicated to the writing, reading, sharing, editing and enjoying of fan-generated fiction inspired by the TV show Lois and Clark: The New Adventures of Superman.
 Absolutely anyone can read these stories — and absolutely anyone can write stories to share with us.

 Recognizable characters in these stories are the property of Warner Bros. and DC Comics.
 No copyright infringement is intended by fanfic authors, who receive no monetary benefit from their work.
 The ideas expressed in the stories are original, however, and are copyrighted by their authors.

-How can I search for fanfic from this Archive?
+How can I search for fanfic from this archive?

 What do the story ratings mean?